WlodekM/scratch-text-coding-thingy/README.md

 after that a `project.sb3` should pop up in the project folder, this is your built project, you can edit it in scratch/tw/[other fork] but it's not recommended

+btw if you like this tool thingy please star the repo

 ## where stuff is in the code

 uh types for stuffs in sb3 r in `jsontypes.ts`